mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Balloon analysis when we have GPS data
 - [ ] Check balloon SiPM board for PSU issues.
 Burnt
 - [ ] ToF spectrum "fixed" for all three options
+- [ ] Email francois about deadline for UCT negotiations

 ## In Progress